yahoojp-marketing/sponsored-search-api-java-samples/readme_EN.txt

   - bidLandscapeSample/BidLandscapeSample.java                              : Sample of Get bid landscape via BidLandscapeService.
   - conversionTrackerSample/ConversionTrackerSample.java                    : Sample of Get and Mutate operation for conversion via ConversionTrackerService.
   - dictionarySample/DictionarySample.java                                  : Sample of Get the list of EditorialReason and Geo code via DictionaryService.
+  - dynamicAdsForSearchSample/PageFeedItemServiceSample.java                : Sample of Get, Get Review Summary, Upload and Download operation for page feed item via PageFeedItemService.
+  - dynamicAdsForSearchSample/CampaignWebpageServiceSample.java             : Sample of Get and Mutate operation for exclude settings of page feed via CampaignWebpageService.
+  - dynamicAdsForSearchSample/AdGroupWebpageServiceSample.java              : Sample of Get and Mutate operation for allow or exclude settings of page feed via AdGroupWebpageService.
+  - dynamicAdsForSearchSample/DynamicAdsForSearchSample.java                : Sample of Get and Mutate operation of dynamic ads for search via FeedFolderService/PageFeedItemService/CampaignService/AdGroupService/AdGroupAdService/CampaignWebpageService/AdGroupWebpageService.
   - keywordEstimatorSample/KeywordEstimatorSample.java                      : Sample of Get the estimate keyword data from the existing campaign via KeywordEstimatorService.
   - reportDownloadSample/ReportDownloadSample.java                          : Sample of Get report via ReportDefinitionService/ReportService
   - siteRetargetingSample/AdGroupRetargetingListServiceSample.java          : Sample of Get and Mutate operation for ad group retargeting list via AdGroupRetargetingListService.